 This phrase literally means, "were overwhelmingly mighty".
 The waters of the Genesis flood were more destructive than any force the earth had previously experienced.
-There is a rare phenomenon which occurs on the open seas.
-This happening was legendary, until recent.
+There is a rare phenomenon called Rogue Waves which occurs on the open seas.
+This happening was legendary until recent.
 Rogue Waves are waves which have reportedly reached over 200 feet in height.
 These waves have toppled ships.

 They have threatened the largest vessels created, and severely damaged them.
-The waves of the Genesis flood were perhaps the equivalent of these rare Rogue Waves.
+The waves of the Genesis flood were perhaps the equivalent of, and even more dangerous, than these rare Rogue Waves.

 "And the flood was forty days upon the earth; and the waters increased, and bare up the ark, and it was lifted up above the earth."